qor/doc/admin/actions.md

   Support 4 options: `"index", "edit", "show", "menu_item"`, the 4 `Modes` mapping to these pages:

   * `index`, Bulk actions, will be shown in index page as bulk actions.
-  * `edit`, Edit form action, will be shown in edit page.
+  * `edit`, Edit form action, will be shown on the edit page.
   * `show`, Show page action, will be shown in show page.
   * `menu_item`, Menu item action, will be shown in table's menu.